jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

   ```
   adb devices
   ```
-  * Run the command below to start tablet screen mirroring.
-Snap mirror window to the left half side of the desktop.
+  * Run the command below to start tablet screen mirroring, then snap the mirror window to the left half side of the desktop.
   ```
   scrcpy
   ```